barichd/brailleorch/borframework.md

 - [contrapunctus (older)](http://www.contrapunctus.it)
 - [Music4vip (newer, now still running but not developing)](http://www.music4vip.eu)

-Also, there's a Googlecode archive containing original Python scripts which converts Musicxml into BMML.
-It's also an old tool, but we can learn from it and develop our own implements.
+We can also download a demo of full Braille Music Editor 2 from [VEIA Progetti](http://www.veia.it) and enter various music objects to see how BMML is defined.
+Also, there's a Googlecode archive containing original Python scripts by VEIA, which converts Musicxml into BMML.
+It's an old tool, but we can learn from it and develop our own implements.
 The download is not available now, but I can provide the complete repository at the beginning of the development.

 **********